ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

 # Examples of good and bad code

 When conducting a code review, there are many aspects the reviewer should be looking out for.
 These aspects have been laid out in [this list](./Conducting-a-code-review.md#what-to-look-for-in-a-code-review).
 This page aims to give good and bad examples of code for each of the points on the list.
-Code is written in python as *generally* python is easy to read for those new to programming.
+Code is written in python as, *generally*, python is easy to read for those new to programming.
+To keep consistency across code examples, all code will centre around the factorial function.
+If you have not heard of this function (or want a reminder), please follow [this link](https://en.wikipedia.org/wiki/Factorial).

 ## Design

 This is a rather abstract concept and goes beyond the following example, the full description given in the [list](./Conducting-a-code-review.md#what-to-look-for-in-a-code-review) is more general than the example given.

-Suppose you have the file `main.py`.
+Suppose you have the file: `main.py`.
 At some point in `main.py`, the factorial function is required (for some calculation).
 Suppose further that `main.py` is currently using an external package (like numpy) to source this function.

 Now assume that a new pull request is made where the contributor has made their own version of the factorial function, claiming that their version is better.
 This is an example of bad design.
 If the external, original version of the factorial function is used in other files, accepting this pull request would result in inconsistencies.
 In this specific example, the reprucussions would not be too bad.
 However, consider the same example but in a scenario where it wasn't a factorial function but a much more complex library of functions.
-It is highly unlikely that the newer code written by the contributor is better than the previously used code (that was likely written by a whole team of people).
-Even in the case the new code is objectively better (faster), it may produce slightly different results to the original code that is used across the rest of the repository, introducing inconsistencies.
+It is highly unlikely that the newer code (written by the contributor) is better than the previously used code (that was probably written by a whole team of clever people).
+Even in the case the new code is objectively better (*e.g.* faster), it may produce slightly different results to the original code that is used across the rest of the repository, introducing inconsistencies.

 ## Functionality